RafVandelaer/sharepoint-manager/AZURE_SETUP.md

-# Azure App Registration Setup for SharePoint Manager
+# Azure App Registration Setup for Sharepointer

 ## Problem
 Error: `AADSTS9002326: Cross-origin token redemption is permitted only for the 'Single-Page Application' client-type`